cjdrake/boolexpr/doc/source/quickstart.rst

 :math:`B^3` is the **domain** of the function (the input part), and :math:`B = \{0, 1\}` is the **range** of the function (the output part).

-Use the ``iter_domain`` generator method to iterate through all points in the domain,
+Use the :meth:`iter_domain <boolexpr.BoolExpr.iter_domain>` generator method
+to iterate through all points in the domain,
-The ``restrict`` method evaluates the output value of a function at one particular input point.
+The :meth:`restrict <boolexpr.BoolExpr.restrict>` method evaluates the output value of a function at one particular input point.
 The combination of these two methods produces a truth table:

 .. code-block:: pycon